AUDITION NOTICE!

 AUDITIONS will be held in person at the Village Playhouse, 2190E Bloor Street West (one block east of the Runnymede subway station) on the following dates and times:

-• CALLBACKS will be at the theatre on Monday, December 8 in the evening.
+• CALLBACKS will be also be at the theatre on Saturday, February 7,: 11 am to 5:30 pm

 ALL REHEARSALS & PERFORMANCES will take place at the VILLAGE PLAYHOUSE.

-Actors must be available for all of Tech Sunday, February 22 and for Tech week rehearsals Monday through Thursday, February 23 to 26, and for all performances:
+Actors must be available for all of Tech Sunday, April 19; for Tech Week evenings of Monday, April 20 through Thursday, April 23 (preview performance); and for all 14 performances:

-- Actors are also expected to stay for a short wine & cheese reception with patrons after Opening Night (Friday, February 27) and the short Audience Talkback after the show on Thursday, March 19.
+- Actors are also expected to stay for a short wine & cheese reception with the patrons after Opening Night (April 24) and the short audience Talkback after the show on May 14.

-For more information about THESE SHINING LIVES click on the name of the play.
+For more information about THE COTTAGE click on the name of the play.

 CHARACTERS: